redien/reuse-lang/README.md

 **Q. Why a Lisp?**

-**A.** It makes for a small core language and thus gives a small implementation of that language.
+**A.** It makes for a small core language and thus makes the implementation of that language small.

 **Q. Why a pure functional language?**